Distributed Energy Resources: A State of the Market Report

-SPP closely followed ISO-NE’s footsteps, filing their Order 2222 compliance on April 28th, 2022, and it is still subject to FERC approval.
+SPP followed ISO-NE’s footsteps, filing their Order 2222 compliance on April 28, 2022, and it is still subject to FERC approval.
 SPP has a slated market implementation timeline of Q3 2025.
 Similar to ISO-NE, SPP also plans to follow the FERC mandates quite closely.

 - SPP plans on keeping the minimum offer of DER aggregated resources at 100 kW.

 - DER aggregations in SPP will only be allowed to participate in SPP’s energy market or operating reserve market.

 - SPP plans on keeping the DER aggregations limited to single nodal participation.

 - SPP will depend on the DERA’s self-scheduling of power and self-attestation of single participation to run their market clearing processes.